aleclarson/slush/README.md

 - `request: (req, res)` Called at the beginning of every request
 - `response: (req, res)` Called at the end of every response
 - `close: ()` Called when the server shuts down
+- `error: (error)` Called when the request handler catches an error